Dirac231/BCHamming/README.md

     Returns:
         N (int): size of the gate
     """

+HammingOrder(n):
+    """Gives you the order of the Hamming gate as a function of n

+    Args:
+        n (int): lenght of the input message

+    Returns:
+        N (int): order of the Hamming gate
+    """
 ```

 Once you know how big is the circuit you can use the gates